breylaude/QuantumMechanics/README.md

 # Quantum Mechanical Systems
-This generic code solves for, and plots, the eigenfunctions and eigenvalues of a particle in a one-dimensional potential, based on the finite difference method code introduced by @mholtrop.
+This generic code solves for, and plots, the eigenfunctions and eigenvalues of a particle in a one-dimensional potential, based on the finite difference method code.
 The potential array may be modified by the user.
 Interesting potentials are:

 # 1. The quantum harmonic oscillator
 V = x**2